 Can you help?

 With other demands on funding, we must raise the funds to undertake these improvements from external sources.
 We've raised £28,000 so far thanks to the generosity of our supporters, however, we still need a further £3,500 to reach our target.
 Any donation you can make towards the appeal, no matter how small, will make a difference and help us reach our target to deliver access for all at Benmore, Dawyck, Edinburgh and Logan.

 Click here to donate.
-Alternatively, you can contact our Development Team with any questions or to donate by phone on 0131 248 2855.
+Alternatively, you can contact our Fundraising Team with any questions or to donate by phone on 0131 248 2855.

 Thank you kindly for any support you can offer.
 A donation of any size will make a difference!